 Noon.
 Earliest check-in, 3pm.

-Double rooms from $415.20, excluding tax at 12 per cent.
+Double rooms from £256.91 ($332), including tax at 12 per cent.
 Please note the hotel charges an additional service charge of 10% per booking on check-out.

 Look for the rustic ‘Pick Me’ signs on the mango, banana and other citrus trees dotting the grounds tempting you to pluck ripe fruit directly from the source.
 Or, venture out with chefs on a guided foraging excursion for herbs and produce for the day’s meals.
 Prefer to leave the gathering to someone else?
 A crate of fresh produce will be delivered to your room every morning.

 At the hotel

 A 400-acre organic farm, pool, beach club, tennis courts, golf course, fitness centre and spa.
 In rooms: movie screen and projector, coffee- and tea-making kit, bottled water and custom-made organic bath products.

 Our favourite rooms

 If an outdoor shower sets your heart racing, then you’ll truly be wooed by the al fresco porcelain claw foot soaking tub framed by vintage mirrors and set on the private wide-plank porch of the King Guesthouse.
 Of course, you could opt for that same sprawling ocean-gazing suite with a private infinity pool for even more amorous aquatic endeavors.

-With a generous number of sunloungers on deck, there’s no need to wake up early to stake your spot beside the heated infinity-edge pool and hot tub.
+With a generous number of sunloungers on deck, there’s no need to wake up early to stake your spot beside the infinity-edge pool and hot tub.
 Although, with the flawless ocean-facing panoramas, you might race to be the first one out there to snap a few sunrise shots.

-The sea-view Wellness Centre is tucked away in luxury villa and has a private plunge pool.
+The sea-view Wellness Centre is spread across several luxury cottages.
 Listen to monkeys chattering above you as you sink into a massage inspired by the vitamin-packed fruits and medicinal herbs all around you.
 In-room massage treatments are also available on request.

 The dense green backdrop means you may encounter creepy crawlies, so don’t leave home without your bug spray (an organic one, of course).